mozilla/valence/README.md

 Chrome
 ------

-* Get the addon-sdk and activate it
+* Install jpm
-* Get FirefoxNightly and make sure addon-sdk is using it.
+-   npm install -g jpm
 * Start a recent Canary build with --remote-debugging-port=9222
 * Navigate to the page you want to look at - I don't have navigation working yet.
-* "cfx run"
+* "jpm run -v"
-  - use the -b option to point it at Firefox Nightly if necessary.
+  - use the -b option to point it at a recent Firefox Nightly if necessary.
 * Press the little button that was added to your toolbar.

 Troubleshooting: